code-philia/time-travelling-visualizer/Vis/README.md

 conda activate deepdebugger
 # proxy only
-python proxy.py --epoch 1/2/3 (default 3)
+python vis.py --content_path "your dataset path" --epoch "the number of the epoch"

-the vis result will be store in /training_dynamic/Proxy/***.png the evaluation resulte wiil be store in /training_dynamic/Model/proxy_eval.json
+the vis result will be store in /training_dynamic/Vis/***.png the evaluation resulte wiil be store in /training_dynamic/Model/vis_eval.json

-# trustvis with AL
-python active_learning.py  --epoch 1/2/3 (default 3)

-the vis result will be store in /training_dynamic/Trust_al/***.png

-the evaluation resulte wiil be store in /training_dynamic/Model/trustvis_al_eval.json

 ```